 We put our key card up to the door, turned the handle to be greeted by bright rays of sunshine streaking through the room.
-A warm and bright welcome to what was the start of a three-night stay in Reykjavík.
+A warm and bright welcome to what was the start of a four-night stay in Reykjavík.
 We both looked at each other with excited smiles, it was our first time visiting Iceland and we knew as soon as we laid eyes on our apartment that we had a cosy haven for us to return to after days exploring.

 A Cosy Boutique Apartment Hotel in Iceland

 The Swan House is a boutique apartment hotel located in the heart of the vibrant city centre.
 Part of the Raetur group, an Icelandic word for roots; the concept of the apartments is to give independent travellers a touch of luxury whilst they experience authentic Icelandic culture.

 The apartments embrace Scandinavian design with an essence of simplistic rustic living, giving a cosy yet comfortable place to relax.
 From the stripey stool, parquet wooden flooring and beautifully tiled kitchenette, we couldn’t take our eyes off the chic design of our apartment.